Once upon a time, there was a hedgehog who thought he was a fairy.

 Then one day, a cloth like a dream fell from the sky.

-He didn’t see it at first.
-Caught in the breeze, it wafted back and forth until it caught his attention, glimmering with a delicate, diaphanous purple so perfect he barely thought it was real.
+Caught in the breeze, it wafted back and forth, glimmering with a delicate, diaphanous purple so perfect he barely thought it was real.
 But it was real; fluttering and finely woven, the dream-cloth landed right in front of his questing little nose.

 It was lighter than a sigh, prettier than morning sun.
 If he puffed at it, it moved, like it was alive.
 And it was magic.
 The moment he wriggled underneath it, he became beautiful.